Ev-Reeves/MongoDB-Practice/README.md

 # MongoDB-Practice
-Some practice in MongoDB based on a homework assignment
+Some practice in SQL based on a homework assignment